Profero-UK/profero-devtests/js/mid/test2/README.md

 ### Expected Response ###

-You should provide 3 files, index.html, site.js & site.css, and a README.md file outlining your approach.
+You should provide 3 source files, index.html, site.js & site.css, as as a README.md file outlining your approach.